 - Collecting video footage using camera traps

 - Recording data on species characteristics during trail hikes

 With the help of volunteers like you, we produce a technical report every year to demonstrate our environmental impact.
 The data for these reports comes directly from our volunteers’ daily observations.
-Thanks to this work, Taricaya is increasingly recognised internationally as a research centre.
+Thanks to this work, Taricaya is increasingly recognized internationally as a research center.
 It has contributed a number of important research papers at international conferences, especially in the field of ornithology (the study of birds).